-- j.
+j.
 COMMITMENT LINE: A six-foot line drawn perpendicular to the third base line that begins at the base line and extends into foul territory.
-This line is located 30 feet from the point of home plate, measured along the third base line. - k.
-COED OUTFIELD LINE: In the Coed Program, a minimum of four outfielders (three if a team is playing with less than ten players) must remain behind a line 200 feet from home plate until the ball is hit.
-Violation of this rule will result in the offended team being given the option of either the batter being awarded first base (runners may advance only if forced to do so) or the result of the play.
+This line is located 30 feet from the point of home plate, measured along the third base line.